 This policy is meant to provide guidelines on how the email system will be managed for efficiency and reliability.
 The guidelines inform the campus community as to procedures OTIS will follow in managing the receipt, availability, archiving, and preservation of email delivered to University account holders.

 • Accounts are generated with a predetermined set of information for each client.
 This information is contained in the Colleague HR or Student Records modules and transferred to the OTIS Directory Services application on a daily basis.

-• The following information MUST be in Colleague HR or Student Records (managed through the Personnel Office and Registrar’s Office, respectively) prior to any accounts being created:
+• The following information MUST* be in Colleague HR or Student Records (managed through Human Resources and Registrar’s Office, respectively) prior to any accounts being created:

 • Name (First, Middle, Last, Prefix, Suffix)*